alex-matus/alex-matus.github.io/content/_index.md

       title: '📚 Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a research scientist in atmospheric science specializing in satellite remote sensing.
+My research explores a range topics related to weather, climate, and air quality.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate the radiative impacts of clouds and aerosols in the global earth system.

         Please reach out to collaborate 😃
     design: